AIDS-Related Cancers

 - Take your antiretroviral therapy correctly to keep your immune system strong.

 - Don’t smoke, and stay away from secondhand smoke.
-This can lower your risk for lung cancer and some other cancers, too.
+Regular exercise can lower your risk for lung cancer and some other cancers, too.

 - Limit your sex partners, use condoms, and don’t smoke.
-This can lower the risk of cervical cancer.
+These actions can lower the risk of cervical cancer.

-- Find out your hepatitis status.
+- Please check your hepatitis status.
 Liver cancer is linked to cancer in people with HIV infection.
 Some types of hepatitis can be treated.

 - Know that the virus linked to Kaposi sarcoma is spread through saliva.
 Try to limit deep kissing and other contact with your partner’s saliva.